tkhyn/django-extra_keywords/README.rst

    pip install django-extra_keywords

+Then you will need to add ``'extra_keywords'`` to your ``INSTALLED_APPS``.
+Note that it does not make any sense to have this application installed in production and that it may only used in a development settings module.

 Usage
 -----

-Simply add ``'extra_keywords'`` to your ``INSTALLED_APPS``.
-Note that it does not make any sense to have this application installed in production and that it may only used in a development settings module.

-Then, you can:
+Once installed, you can:

 - either define ``GETTEXT_EXTRA_KEYWORDS`` in your ``settings`` module as a tuple or list containing the keywords you would like to add::